 - Tom Jensen, CEO, Grays Harbor Community Hospital Aberdeen/Grays Harbor County

-- Dr. John McCarthy, Assistant Dean for Rural Programs, WWAMI AHEC Associate Director
+- Dr. John McCarthy, Family Physician; Assistant Dean for Rural Programs, University of Washington; WWAMI AHEC Associate Director

 - Stacey Morrison, WWAMI AHEC Associate Director

-- Yong Ki Shin, MD, Assistant Clinical Dean, University of Washington School of Medicine
+- Dr. Devin Sawyer, Family Physician; Assistant Clinical Dean, University of Washington School of Medicine

 - Samuel Watson-Alvan, Primary Care Director, Office of Primary Care, Washington Department of Health

-- Janice Walker, Dean for Workforce Education, Whatcom Community College (Ex-Officio)
+- Carolyn Watson, Associate Dean for Health, Whatcom Community College (Ex-Officio)

 - Cori Garcia Hansen, Executive Director for AHECWW (Ex-Officio)